Habint History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Habint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Habint family to the New World and Oceana
+Migration of the Habint family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Habint surname or a spelling variation of the name include: Thomas Hobin, who sailed to Barbados, Joane Hobbin, to Virginia in 1660; Peter Hobben to Philadelphia in 1754; Mary Hobbin to Boston in 1849; John Hobin to Philadelphia in 1859.